coachzer/Red-Wine-Quality/README.md

 # Red-Wine-Quality
-Project for course Data Programming, can be found [here](https://cranky-stonebraker-85baca.netlify.app).
+Project for course Data Programming, to go to the site [click here](https://cranky-stonebraker-85baca.netlify.app).